TomerFi/switcher_webapi/CONTRIBUTING.md

 ### Documentation
--   `docs/sources` is where the *rst files* for creating the [Sphinx Documentation](http://www.sphinx-doc.org/en/master/) are stored for build, deploy and host by [Read the Docs](https://readthedocs.org/).
+-   `docs/sources` is where the *rst files* for creating the [Sphinx Documentation](http://www.sphinx-doc.org/en/master/) are stored for build, deployment and hosting by [Read the Docs](https://readthedocs.org/).

 -   `docs/Makefile` the basic *Makefile* for [Sphinx](http://www.sphinx-doc.org/en/master/)
     documentation generator.
+From the [docs](docs/) path, type `make html` and [sphinx](http://www.sphinx-doc.org/en/master/) will create the documentation site locally in `docs/build`.

 ## Continuous Integration
 ### CircleCi